Thrombosed Hemorrhoid

 Why is my hemorrhoid purple?

-A hemorrhoid may look purple when blood becomes trapped inside it and forms a clot.
+A hemorrhoid may look purple when blood becomes trapped inside an external hemorrhoid and forms a clot.
 This is commonly called a thrombosed hemorrhoid.

 Is a purple hemorrhoid always thrombosed?